open-resources/dash_curriculum/_sources/part1/chapter2.md

 - Try to add a new Markdown with a custom content

 ## Sections that will be covered in later chapters
-In later chapters, we'll add features to our App, enhancing the App structure that will include the following sections:
+In later chapters, we'll add features to our App, enhancing the App structure: we will include the following sections:

 ### Data Preparation
 Data is normally created / imported in a global section of the app.
 In this way, the whole code can refer to and use it.